specstoryai/zero-to-product-video-hero/lightning-talk-slides/slides.md

     <div class="bg-code-background p-6 rounded-lg border border-code-border">
       <p class="text-xl text-accent-blue">
         What if you could code your videos<br/>
-        like you code your apps?
+        just like you code your apps?
       </p>
     </div>
   </div>